smpetrie/curated/social_media_impacts.md

 A short summary of some of the key benefits and drawbacks that Social Media has on society.

+Note that the effects of Social Media on society can vary widely from platform to platform.
+Certain platforms might provide a net benefit to society (e.g. some might say YouTube), while others might provide a net negative effect on society (e.g. some might say Twitter/X).

 ---

 ## Benefits